 What We Do

-OHSEPR also administers the U.S. Repatriation Program and is the lead federal agency for the domestic coordination of emergency repatriation plans and operations to support U.S. citizens, their dependents and others who are overseas in returning to the United States following a Department of State coordinated mass evacuation.
+OHSEPR also administers the U.S. Repatriation Program and is the lead federal agency for the domestic coordination of emergency repatriation operations to support U.S. citizens, their dependents and others who are overseas in returning to the United States following a Department of State coordinated mass evacuation.